 CEO Paul L. Sagan has been at the job since 2005.
 Prior to that, he was the company's COO and has worked at media companies like Time Warner and Time New Media.

-In the grand scheme of things, Internet content delivery is somewhat susceptible to technological disruption, but not as much as other tech-related industries.
+In the grand scheme of things, Internet content delivery is somewhat susceptible to technological disruption, though it's a reasonably reliable business so far as other tech industries are concerned.

 The Foolish conclusion